aphethean/sandbox-tafj/README.md

 This example uses an ant build task to call apigen and the TAFJ compiler (as this was already available), but we then use maven to compile & package the generated jBC, Java, and TAFJ generated Java into a simple jar.
 The JUnit test (the main execution of this example) is run during the test phase.
+You'll need to be running H2 and have a file called FBNK.CUSTOMER in your database for the tests to pass (slap on the wrist for not creating the test as a separate integration test target).

 	$ cd tafjeemix-tcomponent
 	$ mvn clean install